Yoga Meditation

 The meditator experiences the feeling of inner harmony and well-being.
 The mind is harmonized with a healing meditation technique, and the body responds with physical harmony.

-With regular meditation practice, before you even get to that ONE-POINTED focus, you'll begin to notice a lot of positive changes in your life.
-See the side bar for all the benefits.
+With regular meditation practice, before you even get to this ONE-POINTED focus, you'll begin to notice a lot of positive changes in your life.

 Don't be surprised to want to switch to a more meaningful career, or start exploring other ways to improve your health.